dustinpfister/blog_posts/_posts/nodejs-glob.md

 So then in this section I will be going over a few examples that involve glob as well as the [paths module](/2017/12/27/nodejs-paths/) and the [nodejs globals](/2018/02/10/nodejs-globals) that is built into nodejs.
 Also theses examples make use of the \_\_dirname global that is another useful value that you should be aware of if you are not all ready, and features of the process object also.

 ### 3.1 - The __dirname global

+This example makes use of the dir name global along with the join method to resolve a relative path from the location of the script file to an absolute path that is the root of the project folder.

 ```js
 const glob = require('glob'),